OpenPEPPOL/documentation/Code Lists/README.md

 This folder is empty

+See https://docs.peppol.eu/edelivery/codelists/ for the published eDEC Code Lists

-See https://github.com/OpenPEPPOL/edec-codelists for eDEC Code List work
+See https://github.com/OpenPEPPOL/edec-codelists for eDEC Code List work in progress repository